geoscixyz/em/index.rst

 - :ref:`maxwell1_fundamentals_index`:

-  - This contains items that relate to the general understanding of Maxwell's equations and how they are solved.
-Topics are general and not survey specific.
+  - This contains a summary and background about the formative laws that are the basis for Maxwell's equations as well as an introduction to general topics that and not survey specific.
-    (eg  the basic equations, interface conditions, concepts of fields and fluxes, plane waves in homogeous media, fields from electric and magnetic dipoles etc.
+    (eg  the basic equations in the frequency and time domain, interface conditions, concepts of fields and fluxes, plane waves in homogeous media, fields from electric and magnetic dipoles etc.
     )